ChrWieg/TvHeadendCli/README.md

 # TvHeadend
-Interface for TvHeadend
+<h>Interface for TvHeadend</h>

-TvHeadend is a very well working solution for recording tv.
+<p><a href="https://tvheadend.org/">TvHeadend</a> is a very well working solution for recording tv.
 It has a quite good web interface.
-But I prefere TV-Browser for searching the tv program.
-So I was looking for a way to schedule TvHeadend recordings with TV-Browser.
+But I prefere <a href="https://www.tvbrowser.org/">TV-Browser</a> for searching the tv program.
+So I was looking for a way to schedule TvHeadend recordings with TV-Browser.</p>

-I've found a number of posts of users who where looking for the same, but no solution.
+<p>I've found a number of posts of users who where looking for the same, but no solution.</p>

-Then I realised that there is a rest api for TvHeadend!
-Thanks to dave-p: https://github.com/dave-p/TVH-API-docs/wiki
+<p>Then I realised that there is a <a href="https://github.com/dave-p/TVH-API-docs/wiki">rest api for TvHeadend</a>!
+Thanks to dave-p!</p>

-So here is a beta version for this, still under construction.
-It works with the TV-Browser CapturePlugin (Aufnahmesteuerung).
+<p>Here is a beta version for this, still under construction.
+It works with the TV-Browser Capture Plugin (Aufnahmesteuerung).</p>

-A short tutorial for setting up the tool with TV-Browser you will find here: <a href="https://github.com/ChrWieg/TvHeadend/blob/master/Docs/HowToSetupTvBrowser.docx">docx</a> or here <a href="https://github.com/ChrWieg/TvHeadend/blob/master/Docs/HowToSetupTvBrowser.pdf">pdf</a>.
+<p>A tutorial for setting up the tool with TV-Browser you will find here: <a href="https://github.com/ChrWieg/TvHeadend/blob/master/Docs/HowToSetupTvBrowser.docx">docx</a> or here <a href="https://github.com/ChrWieg/TvHeadend/blob/master/Docs/HowToSetupTvBrowser.pdf">pdf</a>.</p>